-Because the differences in your basal temperature only vary, increasing between .5 degrees F and 1.6 degrees F, a regular thermometer may not help track these slight changes.
+Because the differences in your basal temperature only vary a small amount, increasing between .5 degrees F and 1.6 degrees F, a regular thermometer may not help track these slight changes.
 A special thermometer, called a basal body thermometer, records temperatures to the 10th degree, making it an extremely accurate thermometer for recording slight variations.

 You need to know your average temperature to recognize a significant change in the pattern of your basal body temperature.
 A graph enables you to mark your resting temperature every day, allowing you to create a basic chart.
 By recording your temperature each day of the month, you will notice any elevations and decreases in readings.